-After all, he’d been mistreated by so many out beyond the upper room where they had gathered for the supper a few months ago.
-Even some who’d shared the bread and wine with Jesus, hadn’t been so kind to him when the edges frayed.
+After all, he’d been mistreated by so many out beyond the upper room where they had gathered for supper a few months ago.
+Even some who’d shared the bread and wine with Jesus hadn’t been so kind to him when the edges frayed.

-As they looked down at some they may have called enemies, those that may have been ugly to Jesus.
-As they listened to the languages filling the streets in festival.
+As they looked down at some, they may have called enemies, those that may have been ugly to Jesus as they listened to the languages filling the streets in the festival.
 They realized that God loves these ones too.

 It was a Humvee moment.
 A God moment.
 The fiery impulse of Pentecost urging them to go out.
 Do justice, love mercy, walk humbly with God.